boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 * The revocation lock commitment parameters `revlock_com_params` must be well-formed Pedersen parameters of the expected length, and consist of elements in the BLS12-381 pairing subgroup G1.
 * The merchant EdDSA public key `merch_pk` must be a valid EdDSA key for the curve specified by `tezos-client` and the merchant address `merch_addr` must be a Tezos tz1 address correctly derived from `merch_pk`.

+The customer should ensure they have a Tezos implicit account with balance sufficient to both contribute the desired amount to the zkChannel and pay the [operations fees](5-tezos-escrowagent.md#operation-fees) needed to originate, fund, and call the appropriate entry points of the corresponding smart contract.
+We recommend 2 tez based on our [contract benchmarks](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results) on testnet.

 ## Overview
 Channel establishment is a three round protocol.